ADN-DevTech/apps.exchange.packager/README.md

 	-h			This message
 ```

-By default, the scripts assume:
+By default, the scripts assume:<br />
 1. they should find the app in ./Apps/
 2. they should use the per-machine templates
 3. the current Autodesk product platform is the 2016 version

 You can change these options using the command flags.

-<b>Note</b> Do not forgoet the closing / or \ on the -p path option.
+<b>Note:</b> Do not forgoet the closing / on OSX and Linux or \ on Windows for the -p path option.

-### Examples
+### Examples with the MathNode sample for Maya

+Windows: `win MathNode`
+OSX: `osx MathNode`
+Linux: `linux MathNode`

+#### with the arguments to change the default template

+Windows: `win -t winPerUser MathNode`
+OSX: `osx -t osxPerUser MathNode`

+#### with an hypothetical AutoCAD/Revit/Inventor bundle

+Windows: `win -p d:\Dev\ -t winPerMachineIcon MyApp.bundle`
+OSX: `osx -p ~/Projects/ -t osxPerMachine MyApp.bundle`

+<b>Note:</b> Note the difference between Maya and the other products.
+Maya cannot accept a .bundle extenstion for an apps.echange bundle.
+Whereas, all others do require that extension.

 --------

 ## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This utility is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ## Written by